Beautiful scenery at Boca Ciega Park in Tampa

 The Tampa Bay region is most well known for its’ beautiful Gulf Coast beaches, world-class theme parks, 3 professional sports teams, and year-round hot, humid weather which includes plenty of intense summer thunderstorms.
-Although Tampa often gets passed over in favor of “theme park capital of the world Orlando,” the many touristy attractions & close proximity to the Gulf actually make Tampa a pretty nice vacation destination in and of itself.
-After visiting Tampa just once, you will find that the area offers a never ending supply of opportunities to enjoy fun-in-the-sun.
+Although this underrated city often gets passed over in favor of “theme park capital of the world Orlando,” the many touristy attractions & close proximity to the Gulf actually make Tampa a pretty nice vacation destination in and of itself.
+After living in the area for many years, I quickly found out that the area offers a never ending supply of opportunities to enjoy fun-in-the-sun.

-Gorgeous Indian Rocks Beach – one of the hidden treasures of Tampa Bay.
+Gorgeous Indian Rocks Beach – one of the hidden treasures of the Gulf.
+There is much more to this region than just beautiful beaches!

 1. Tampa is home to the world’s longest continuous sidewalk